biomchen/redistricting-sentiment/README.md

 Parameter | Description
 ----|----
-`coordinates` | the GPS coordinates of the schools `score` | the sentiment score that can be represented as  percentage of the positive, negative, and neural feedbacks from parents for visualizing the pie chart
+`coordinates` | the GPS coordinates of the schools `score` | the sentiment score that can be represented as  percentage of the positive, negative, and neural feedbacks from parents
-`option` | proposed option A and option B
-`location` | centeral location of the map
+`option` | proposed option A and option B for school redistricting `location` | central location of the map
-`polygon` | the coordiantes of school districts by elementary, middle, and high
+`polygon` | the coordinates of school districts by elementary, middle, and high

-This class uses folium madule to plot results in an interactive maps.
+This class uses folium module to plot results in interactive maps.
 Each school is represented by popup icon with a pie chart indicating percentage of sentiments of parents' feedback.

 ```Python
     def get_json(self, data, school_name):